Jollerprutt/proxmox-node/README.md

 # Proxmox Node Building
+Herein are instructions to build and configure your Proxmox hardware.
+Your choices are for hardmetal Proxmox nodes and or a Proxmox VM hosted on a Synology NAS.

-This recipe builds two physical hardware Proxmox nodes and one Synology VM Proxmox node.
-Such a group of nodes is called a cluster and has a central management WebGUI by a single URL/IP address.
-Because a cluster of 3x nodes can form a quorum we have High Availability in the event a node fails.
+Yopu can choose to configure 3 or more Proxmox hosts to create a cluster.
+Management WebGUI is by a single URL/IP address.
+Because a cluster of 3x nodes can form a quorum you have High Availability (HA) in the event a node fails.

-The hardware in this recipe uses:
+The hardware options in these instruction uses:
->  *  1x Qotom Mini PC Q500G6-S05 with 6x Gigabit NICs;
+>  *  1x Qotom Mini PC Q500G6-S05 with 4x or 6x Intel NICs;
 >  *  1x Intel i3 NUC model nuc5i3ryh;
 >  *  1x Synology DS1515+ with 4x NICs; and,
 >  *  Ubiquiti Network Switches.